Video game award: British Academy of Film and Television Arts

 The British Academy of Film and Television Arts (BAFTA) originally ran the BAFTA Interactive Entertainment Awards from 1998 to 2003.
 The awards were reorganized into two separate groups starting in 2004: the BAFTA Interactive Awards for interactive works, which ran for only two years to 2005, and the ongoing British Academy Games Awards for video games.
 The British Academy Games Awards recognize works from across the global video game industry, but includes specific achievements for British-based games and developers.

 BAFTA will also recognize individuals in the video game industry through a BAFTA Fellowship for "outstanding achievement in the art forms of the moving image".

 GLAAD Media Awards

-The GLAAD Media Awards are given to works and people that have helped to positively present the LGBTQ lifestyle.
+The GLAAD Media Awards are given to works and people that have helped to positively present LGBTQ issues.
 In 2018, GLAAD added a Media Award for Outstanding Video Game to recognize positive LGBTQ representation in video games.

+Grammy Awards

+The Grammy Awards are given across a broad set of music-related categories.
+Prior to 2023, there was not any specific video game themed category though in 2011, "Baba Yetu", the theme song for Civilization IV composed by Christopher Tin, won for Best Arrangment, Instrumental and Vocals, the first piece of video game-related music to win a Grammy.
+Journey's soundtrack had been nominated for the 2013 Grammy award for Best Score Soundtrack for Visual Media but did not win.
+By 2023, the Grammys added a new category, Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media, specifically designed to honor video game music.

+Hugo Awards

+The Hugo Award is an annual award for the best science fiction or fantasy works, given in multiple categories, predominantly literature but with some categories for visual media.
+In 2006, a proposal for a game category, titled Best Interactive Video Game, was made but did not receive enough nominations.
+In 2021, the Hugo Award for Best Game or Interactive Work was introduced as a one-off category, and was established as an annual category in 2024.